FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 In [wikipedia](https://en.wikipedia.org/wiki/Recommender_system) you can find mainly content based filtering and collaborative filtering, plus some others recommender systems.

-Here, with MATLAB, we will extract and analyze ordinary data and  big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with   algorithm [fmincg](recommender-coding/fmincg), and another with  algorithm [cofiGrad](recommender-coding/cofiGrad), and observe their differences.
+Here, with MATLAB, we will extract and analyze ordinary data and  big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with   algorithm [fmincg](recommender-coding/fmincg) using the function [cofiCostFunc](recommender-coding/cofiCostFunc), and another with  algorithm [cofiGrad](recommender-coding/cofiGrad), and observe their differences.

 **2. EXTRACT**